The Story of a Shipwrecked Sailor

-In 1996 The Story of a Shipwrecked Sailor inspired Isabel Pantoja's music video "Poor, my hope" directed by José Luis Lozano.

 The story

 In February 1955, seaman Luis Alejandro Velasco of the destroyer Caldas is eager to return to Colombia after a long stay in the United States.
 When the ship sets sail, however, it is overloaded — in part with contraband.
 When the vessel is caught in heavy waves in the Caribbean, eight of the crew are washed overboard, together with much of the cargo.
 After four days the search ends, with the missing declared dead.
 However, Velasco found a raft and remained on the open sea without food and without hope.
 After drifting with sea currents for ten days, he arrives with his raft on a coast that he later discovers to be Colombia.
 He is received first with affection and later with military honors and much money from publicity agencies.

 Subject's later life

 Luis Alejandro Velasco Rodríguez left the Navy and began to work in the private sector, starting with a job in a bus company.
 He eventually settled into work as a commercial agent in an insurance company in Bogotá.
 When Gabriel García Márquez published the story fifteen years later — in 1970 — in the book Relato de un Náufrago, he generously ceded the author's rights and royalties to Velasco.
 In 1983, Velasco sued for translation rights to the book and lost.
 In the last week of his life, he apologized to García Márquez for the lawsuit.
 He died in Bogotá on August 2, 2000, aged 66.